Deontay Wilder suffering his first carer loss, had more going on in the final few minutes than many in the sport anticipated.

 “It’s not over,” he concluded.

-With a third fight already signed, Wilder will get another chance to rectify the outcome against Fury.
+With a third fight bringing redemption for Wilder as a Fight of the Year, he could get another chance to rectify the last two outcomes against Fury in a fourth clash.